September 6, 2010

 3/4 cup water

 Preheat oven to 375 degrees.
 In an ovenproof pot, heat butter and honey over medium heat until melted.
 Sprinkle pork tenderloin with Cajun seasoning and black pepper.
-Brown each side for 5 minutes.
+Brown each side for 5 minutes in the honey butter.
 Lower heat if honey begins to burn.

 *NOTE: May need to cook longer depending on the size and thickness of the pork tenderloin.